adamgreen/SortingHat/README.md

 # OSHPark Renderings of PCB
 <img src="https://raw.githubusercontent.com/adamgreen/SortingHat/master/images/20190107-PCB_Top.png" alt="OSHPark rendering of PCB Top" width="640" height="842" />
 <img src="https://raw.githubusercontent.com/adamgreen/SortingHat/master/images/20190107-PCB_Bottom.png" alt="OSHPark rendering of PCB Bottom" width="640" height="842" />

+# Postmortem
+Things that worked well in the current prototype version of this sorting hat as documented here:
+* Getting the house selection via BLE from a custom iOS application.
+* Changing out the reciprocating mouth mechanism to instead use a servo with a push-rod mechanism.
+* Reading in the .wav files from uSD card.
+* Continuing to support the original button on the hat brim for random house selection.

+Things that didn't work as well as I had hoped:
+* The LM386 as seen in the above schematic was very sensitive to noise in the 5V supply caused by the servo so I ended up removing it and just using a NPN BJT as described [here](https://makezine.com/projects/make-35/advanced-arduino-sound-synthesis/).
+* The audio quality was quite low.
+There was a hum in the audio.
+Seems like it might have been from noise on the nRF51 sound output pin when it is in the high state.
+* While the LM386 volume level was Ok, once I switched it out for a single NPN transistor, the volume level was quite low.
+* The PCB should be modified to better fit inside the hat:
+  * It is currently too wide at the bottom, to the right of the uSD card reader and I had to file it down.
+I should have cut the bottom in like the top and put the SD card reader there pointed inwards (to the left).
+  * The power connector is hard to get to since it is right underneath the speaker.
+  * I forgot to label the pins for the BATT header.
+  * The antenna of the nRF51 module is a bit tight against the side of the hat.
+Could have narrowed the PCB width down a bit and pulled module to the left a mm or so.
+  * The R5 potentiometer was way too close to back edge and actually got bent up by speaker holder.
+  * The C1 capacitor should be moved down a bit as it currently hits up against the bottom of the speaker holder.

+Things I would change if I ever come back to this project to build a newer prototype version:
+* Update the PCB to fix the issues mentioned above.
+* Switch to using a nRF52 based microcontroller instead.
+This chip supports DMA based PWM and I2S.
+* Use a I2S based amplified DAC such as the [MAX98357A](https://www.adafruit.com/product/3006) to replace the 1-bit DAC and LM386 in the current project.
+This would probably allow the BLE connection to be maintained while the house announcement was in progress and greatly improve the sound quality.